 The Fair Trade Sustainability Alliance (FairTSA) is a non-profit organization specializing in fair trade and social responsibility standard development, ethical supply chain management and accountable, sustainable community development.
 We are the only Fair Trade standard holder with an "open" certification system, meaning that every certifier who is interested in working with our standard can do so, provided that they comply with our basic requirements:

-Currently, we work with eight certifiers from 4 different continents:
+Currently we work with 10 certifiers from 4 different continents:

 Sustainable Community Development is our passion: FairTSA ensures that the community development associated with its work is accountable and sustainable.
 To this end, FairTSA has developed its own community development training program and leverages certifiers' networks, qualified indigenous personnel, and collaborating NGOs to support producer communities in their efforts to create decent living conditions while empowering them through the democratic process.

 We are Introducing FREE Informational Webinars for Producers!

 August 5, 2015

 TBA later in August

 Our newest Licensee Partner is Chopsticks, an industry leader supplying organic, healthy and safe food, based in San Po Kong, Kowloon, Hong Kong.

 Fair Trade Sustainability Alliance held its first stakeholder meeting at BIOFACH - the world's leading Trade Fair for Organic Food in Nuremberg, Germany.
 The small group of FairTSA's licensees, certifiers and producers enjoyed an enlivening discussion of ways to network and grow together.

 February 9, 2015: